-It is advisable to plan when you have a family.
-A number of factors will impact on your decision to have children, such as relationship stability, parental health and wellbeing, financial stability, other family members.
+It is advisable to plan when you have children.
+A number of factors will impact on your decision to have children, such as relationship stability, your own health and wellbeing, financial stability, other family members.
 You are able to manage your fertility by using contraception.
 There are many different types of contraception and the doctors at Gynaecare will offer you expert advice as to which is right for you, and your partner.
 Contraceptive methods are divided into non-hormonal, hormonal and permanent.

 Intra-uterine system (IUS)